psychemedia/island-storynotes/piedPiperNewtown/IWCP-newtown-piper-elder.md

 Mr. W. H. Black on the Southampton ditto.

-Mr. W. H. Black on tbe Mode of keeping the Exchequer Accounts.
+Mr. W. H. Black on the Mode of keeping the Exchequer Accounts.

 Mr. H. Syer Cuming on the Relics of Charles I.